ralbasini/Teaching-HEIGVD-RES-2016-Labo-SMTP/README.md

  - field : messages --> messages.txt is the file in which the textual content of the e-mails to send is stored.
 Attention, one message only is possible with our implementation.

 ###**Implementation**
- Please, have a look at the figure stored in the *figures * repertory.
+ Please, have a look at the figure stored in the *figures* repertory.
 The file *diagram.png* contains the class diagram of the project.
    ![class diagram](/figures/diagram.png)
  **Organizer.java**: Important class in which all the necessary information are collected from the different files.
  Class functions:
  -- readMessages() open the file *message.txt* in which the message to send is stored.
- -- readEmails() open the *email.txt* file where the list of e-mail address is stored -- generateGroups() creates the wanted number of groups.
-The number of groups depends on the number of e-mail address and the field numberOfGroups of the configuration file *appconfig.properties*
+ -- readEmails() open the *email.txt* file where the list of e-mail address is stored.
+ -- generateGroups() creates the wanted number of groups.
+The number of groups depends on the number of e-mail address and the field numberOfGroups of the configuration file *appconfig.properties*.

 **SmtpClient.java**: The SMTP client.
 This class can connect to a SMTP server and send messages.
 The protocol used in our implementation is the one recommended by RFC standards: